Esther2524/CS5520_final_project/README.md

 ## Focus tasks & Standby
 ### 1. FocusList
 This tab is the **central hub** for the user's focuses.
 It lists all the pomodoros (focuses) the user has added, providing an overview of their study plan.
 It is initially empty.
 When a user selects **a focus task** (represented by a card), it initiates a **focused study period** with a **countdown timer**, reflecting the user's commitment to study for a specified duration without distractions.

+There are two buttons within the FocusList tab: *Add a new Focus* and *Daily Focus Reminder*.
+The `Start` button on each focus task card allows users to quickly dive into a study session (standby).
+The rest of the focus task card (especially the left or middle part) is interactive for editing or deletion, using a modal for editing or deleting tasks upon tapping the card.

-  * **(1) AddFocus**: It is implemented as a modal, allowing users to create new focus tasks without navigating away from their current screen FocusList.
+  * **(1) Add a New Focus**: It is implemented as a modal, allowing users to create new focus tasks without navigating away from their current screen FocusList.
 (Note: Modals are a popular UI pattern used to display content in a temporary window that overlays the main content of the app.)
-  * 点击左边 -》 修改focus
+  * **(3) Daily Focus Reminder**: Based on the user's preferred reminder time, the app schedules a **push notification** if the user has not engaged in any focus sessions by their specified reminder time today.
+This ensures that the reminder is timely and relevant.
+Regular reminders encourage users to maintain a consistent study routine, which is crucial for building effective study habits.
+By reminding users to return to the app, daily focus reminders can increase overall engagement and usage of the app.
   * **(2) Standby**: A personalized screen activated when a user selects a focus task from the FocusList.
 This screen is more than just a timer; it's a custom space designed to enhance the user's focus and motivation during a study session.
 The Standby screen includes:
     * **Countdown Timer**: The core feature, tracking the remaining time the user has committed to focus on a specific task.
     * **Start/Stop Functionality**: Allow users to start, pause, or stop the countdown at their discretion.